Canopy Growth head talks U.S. expansion plans after $5B investment - Red Deer Advocate

 “I will not go in until its federally legal, at all.
 But what I’m observing from a distance, are indications that it may in fact become federally legal sooner than later….
 State rights have typically been associated with the Republican party,” he said on the sidelines of Marijuana Business Daily’s industry conference in Toronto on Thursday.

+It’s the largest strategic investment in the cannabis space to date which comes as Canada prepares to legalize the drug for recreational use on Oct.
+17.

+Canopy has said the $5 billion in capital will be used to fuel its accelerated global growth as it gears up to fend off competition from big pharma, big tobacco, consumer packaged goods companies and alcohol firms making forays into the pot space.

-Linton’s optimistic outlook is a departure from his prior cautious stance when discussing the U.S. — where the drug is legalized in several states for medical and recreational use but remains an illegal substance at the federal level.
+Linton’s optimistic outlook south of the border is a departure from his prior cautious stance when discussing the U.S. — where the drug is legalized in several states for medical and recreational use but remains an illegal substance at the federal level.

+The murky legal landscape prompted Canada’s biggest exchange operator TMX Group in October to warn pot companies with business activities that violate U.S. federal law that they could face delisting.

-Although the U.S. president’s top law enforcement official earlier this year rescinded an Obama-era memo that suggested that the federal government would not intervene in states where the cannabis was legal, Donald Trump in June signalled that he would “probably” support the amendment bill, which is being reviewed by a Senate committee and is known as the STATES act.
+Earlier this year, the U.S. president’s top law enforcement official rescinded an Obama-era memo that suggested that the federal government would not intervene in states where the cannabis was legal.
+But in June, Donald Trump signalled that he would “probably” support the bill amending the Controlled Substances Act, which has been referred to a Senate committee and is known as the STATES act.

+The STATES act is what may have prompted both companies to deepen their partnership this rapidly, said Martin Landry, an analyst with GMP Securities.

+“We expect this could effectively make marijuana federally legal in states where recreational consumption is legal at the state level,” he said in a research note.

 Canopy has lined up an option to acquire a “humongous” greenhouse in California as part of a broader strategy to enter the U.S. market quickly, Linton said during a question-and-answer session onstage at the industry conference.